GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/README.md

 To deploy this reference architecture, you need:

 - A [Google Cloud project](https://cloud.google.com/docs/overview#projects) with
   billing enabled.
-We recommend to deploy this reference architecture an a new, dedicated Google Cloud project.
+We recommend deploying this reference architecture to a new, dedicated Google Cloud project.
 - An account with either the [Project Owner role](#option-1-project-owner-role) (full access) or [Granular Access roles](#option-2-granular-access).